Regulatory and Environmental Compliance

 Corporate Environmental Compliance team conducts relevant testing at significant third party manufacturing locations at least once a year.
 Environmental laws restricting the use of hazardous substances in electrical and electronic equipment are now in effect around the world, with countries continuing to add their own legislation to the environmental landscape.
 NETGEAR is committed to meeting these requirements.
 In order to be successful in this commitment, it is imperative that our suppliers are also committed to supporting NETGEAR's efforts toward RoHS and REACH compliance.

-NETGEAR has contracted the industry’s leading materials database and services provider, Greensoft Inc. to work with our suppliers in collecting component information for NETGEAR.
+NETGEAR has contracted the industry’s leading materials database and services provider to work with our suppliers in collecting component information for NETGEAR.
 This information includes, but is not limited to:

 > Correct orderable part numbers